Skip to content

 Default Constructors

-When working with data structures, it’s advantageous to be able to construct values that align with a specific schema effortlessly.
-For this purpose, we offer default constructors for several types of schemas, including Structs, Records, filters, and brands.
+When working with data structures, it can be helpful to create values that conform to a schema with minimal effort.
+For this purpose, the Schema module provides default constructors for various schema types, including Structs, Records, filters, and brands.

 1